akshayanand729/RealTime-chat-application/README.md

 The chat application can be used to do real time chat with multiple users at the same time.

 Javscript, node, css & html is used in making the chat application.
-The app is scalable  and has scope of further improvement.
+The application is scalable  application.
+Connection messages are displayed whenver  ana user join or leave the server.

 ![Screenshot (13)](https://user-images.githubusercontent.com/51224796/95681144-da2cd480-0bfb-11eb-99a2-161452635b50.png)
 ![Screenshot (15)](https://user-images.githubusercontent.com/51224796/95681146-def18880-0bfb-11eb-88ac-8548e714129a.png)